Feature Selection via Graph Topology Inference for Soundscape Emotion Recognition: Introduction

-In the last decade, the scientific community has made an effort to offer valuable open-source databases, including general-purpose collections such as Emo-Soundscapes~\cite{fan2017emo}, urban soundscape datasets such as ATHUS~\cite{giannakopoulos2019athens} and ISD~\cite{mitchell2022analyse}, and indoor collections such as HSDD~\cite{versumer2023extensive}.
-In this work, we focus on the Emo-Soundscapes (EMO) database, the most widely explored dataset in SER research~\cite{abri2020predicting,abri2021comparative,fan2017emo,fan2018soundscape,ntalampiras2020emotional,OurPaperSound,krishan2022classifying,VariableTecnia2022,san2024variable,serradilla2024emotional,manivannan2024emotioncaps}.
-Identifying the features that most strongly influence perceptual descriptors remains an open research problem, which motivates our focus on feature selection for the EMO database.
-Existing approaches to feature selection fall into three main categories: (a) wrapper methods, which sequentially evaluate subsets of variables by optimizing a cost function; (b) filter-based methods, which rank variables based on statistical criteria independently of the model; and (c) embedded methods, which integrate selection into model training.
+In the last decade, the scientific community has made an effort to offer valuable open-source databases, including general-purpose collections such as Emo-Soundscapes~\cite{fan2017emo}, urban soundscape datasets such as {ARAUS~\cite{ooi2023araus},} ATHUS~\cite{giannakopoulos2019athens} and ISD~\cite{mitchell2022analyse}, and indoor collections such as HSDD~\cite{versumer2023extensive}.
+In this study, we focus on the Emo-Soundscapes (EMO) database, which is the most widely explored dataset in SER research~\cite{abri2020predicting,abri2021comparative,fan2017emo,fan2018soundscape,ntalampiras2020emotional,OurPaperSound,krishan2022classifying,VariableTecnia2022,san2024variable,serradilla2024emotional,manivannan2024emotioncaps}. {Moreover, we extend our analysis to the ARAUS dataset, which employs alternative experimental setups and emotion rating protocols to EMO.
+This provides additional dataset diversity to assess the robustness of our feature selection strategy for SER.} Identifying the features that most strongly influence perceptual descriptors remains an open research problem, which motivates our focus on feature selection for the EMO database.
+Existing approaches to feature selection fall into three main categories: (a) wrapper methods, which sequentially evaluate subsets of variables by optimizing a cost function; (b) filter-based methods, which rank variables based on statistical criteria independently of the model; and (c) embedded methods, which integrate the selection into model training. {A considerable number of studies have explored diverse variable selection strategies grounded in EMO for regression tasks.
+In some cases, the ranking stage was skipped~\cite{fan2018soundscape,ntalampiras2020emotional,serradilla2024emotional}, while other studies focused on iterative feature elimination approaches~\cite{abri2021comparative,OurPaperSound}.
+Classical techniques such as principal component analysis (PCA)~\cite{abri2020predicting} and Gini Importance~\cite{san2024variable} have also been employed to rank variables.
+Regarding the selection of the final subset of variables, several studies rely on heuristic procedures or model-based criteria to determine the retained features~\cite{ntalampiras2020emotional,fan2017emo}.
+For instance, linear regression models have been used to identify the most influential predictors~\cite{abri2020predicting}, whereas hyperparameter grid searches for random forests have been explored to determine the best-performing feature subsets~\cite{abri2021comparative}.
+Decision tree-based models have also been considered to obtain parsimonious predictors~\cite{san2024variable}.
+In addition, recent works have explored alternative representations based on autoencoders for modeling soundscape emotions~\cite{serradilla2024emotional}.} {The literature also reports variable selection analyses conducted on alternative datasets.
+In~\cite{orga2021multilevel}, the authors implemented a backward stepwise selection approach using an urban traffic noise dataset.
+A related strategy was adopted in~\cite{mitchell2021investigating}, where the Akaike Information Criterion (AIC) was used to evaluate the ISD dataset, which comprises 11 original variables.}